flutter/website/src/docs/cookbook/networking/fetch-data.md

 Flutter calls the `build()` method every time it needs to change anything in the view, and this happens surprisingly often.
-If you leave the fetch call in your `build()` method, you'll flood the API with unnecessary calls and slow down your app.
+Leaving the `fetch` call in your `build()` method floods the API with unnecessary calls and slows down your app.

 ## Testing